 We have been mentioning only the positive aspects of using informational technologies for museological purposes but every coin has two sides.
-Big and most often mentioned disadvantage of informational technologies (virtual museum, online projects, digitalisation, etc.) is that there will be no reason for people to come to the real museum and see the original objects.
+Big and most often mentioned disadvantages of informational technologies (virtual museum, online projects, digitalisation, etc.) is that there will be no reason for people to come to the real museum and see the original objects.
 Most of the younger people live treir lives online and they got used to it.
-Interactivity is easily accesible from home.
+Interactivity is easily accesible at home.

-Museums have the biggest advantage in the authenticity of the displayed objects.
-There is a big threat that the digitalisation can and will decrease this aura of the objects.
-It is not the same feeling to look at the original of the Rodin´s Thinker and see it only on the picture.
+Museums have the biggest advantage concerning the authenticity of the displayed objects.
+There is a big threat that the digitalisation can and will decrease the aura of objects.
+It is not the same feeling to look at the original of the Rodin‘s Thinker and see it only on the picture.
 We agreed that this advantage anctually beats the threat and people will always be seeking the authenticity.

-Royalties and copyright is also questioned when it comes to informational technologies and cultural heritage, art, etc. Luckily we have ovecame the era when the laws did not cover the online media and copyright on it.
+Royalties and copyright is also questioned when it comes to informational technologies and cultural heritage, art, etc. Luckily we have ovecome the era when the laws did not cover the online media and copyright on it.

 The other threat that will not has a vallue any longer is using informational technologies and the seniors.
 Very often, museum professionals have to deal with the objection that they cannot use the informational technologies in the exhibition because the seniors do not know how to use them.
 We think that this is getting better every day and in ten years this objection will not be valid anymore.

 Our convention and discussion were based on privare researches of the every student, but we were supposed to work with two books connected with the topic of the interpretation.
-One of them is book by Umberto Eco The Limits of the Interpretation and the other one is book by Freeman Tilden Interpretating our Heritage.
+One of them is the book by Umberto Eco The Limits of the Interpretation and the other one is book by Freeman Tilden Interpreting our Heritage.

-First of all we would like to focus on the Eco´s ideas.
+First of all we would like to focus on Eco´s ideas.
 At the very beginning of the book he mentioned that „in the moment when the text (in our case object) is out of the object it is placed in the vacuum of the infinite options of the possible interpretations“.
-These possibilities of interpretating are endless and it is always up to the the interpreteneur.
-But on the other hand there are always limits of what we can interpretate.
-The limits are hiden in the common knowledge, colective memory, language and semiotics. „The interpreation has to speak about something that is possible to find somewhere and respect.“
+These possibilities of interpreting are endless and it is always up to the the interpreteur.
+But on the other hand there are always limits of what we can interprete.
+The limits are hidden in common knowledge, collective memory, language and semiotics. „The interpreation has to speak about something that is possible to find somewhere and respect.“

 Umberto Eco is one the most briliant linguists and semioticians of our time.
-In his work he focuses mostly on the text and language but the theories aboutt symbols are valid even for the museum collections.
-Every symbol has an infinite amount of interpretation but thank to the positioning this symbol in the system, we choose the one special meaning we want to share with the public.
+In his work he focuses mostly on text and language but the theories about symbols are valid even for the museum collections.
+Every symbol has an infinite amount of interpretation but thanks to the positioning the symbol in the system, we choose one special meaning we want to share with the public.
 In written text we choose this meaning by positioning the symbol in the context of the story and the whole myth.
 In the museum we choose this meaning by designing the exhibition.
-It is always up to the story-teller what the message will be.
+It is always up to the story-teller what the message is.

-With this on our mind, we have to admit that using informational technologies in the museum can help us create a different stories for the different audience.
-But also create the more real and powerfull story by adding the more effective symbols (like music, videos, pictures, interactive components, etc.).
-With the informational technologies we can support the key symbol (which is always the object) and focus the interpretation to the message we want to share.
+With this on our mind, we have to admit that using informational technologies in the museum can help create different stories for different audiences.
+But also create more real and powerfulstory by adding the more effective symbols (like music, videos, pictures, interactive components, etc.).
+With the informational technologies we can support the key symbol (which is always the object) and link the interpretation to the message we want to share.